 How Opportunity Zones Are Expected to Function

-- Multi-year planning within the tax code framework
+- Multi-year planning within the U.S. tax code

-- Coordination with the local community and economic development initiatives
+- Coordination with local communities and economic development initiatives

-- Ongoing census tract designation cycles for future updates
+- Recurring census tract designation cycles for future updates

 Important Disclosures